Don’t see the answer to your question? Contact us

 Microblading can often not cover-up an eyebrow tattoo or other permanent make-up unless the color is extremely faded.
 A combination of Microblading and shading will have to be used to cover it up completely but this differs from case to case.
 We will need to see a photo of your eyebrows first so we can determine if we can do the correction/cover-up for you.
-Please use this link to send us a photo.
-Before uploading your photo, please re-name it to include your full name and the date.
-Ex.jane-smith-09-04-2018.png.
+Please send us a very clear and close up photo of your eyebrows to firstname.lastname@example.org.
 This photo is private and will not be shared or used in any promotional material.

 Does microblading work on all skin tones and skin types?

 Yes, Microblading works on all skin tones!
 However, if you have very thin skin, oily skin, large pores, and wrinkles in the eyebrows, we do not recommend Microblading.
 Shading will be a better option.

 Ombre shading is a new technique for those looking for a more natural soft powder make-up look.
 Ombre brows give a light to dark ombre effect, lighter at the beginning of the brow and going darker toward the tail.
 This technique is very different than an eyebrow tattoo although it's done using a machine.
 Ombre brows provide the best results for those clients who need to cover-up an existing Microblading/tattoo or for those with oily skin, large pores, more problematic/acne/thin skin, coarse eyebrow hair, etc. Results last longer with ombre brows.

 Combination brows is a beautiful technique that provides microblading and shading (a technique that simulates the make-up/powder look).
 This technique provides a natural but fuller look.
 It is perfect for those with sparse eyebrow hair.